ariebovenberg/whenever/README.rst

 Maya
 ~~~~

+It's unmaintained, but does have an interesting approach.
-By enforcing UTC, Maya bypasses a lot of issues with the standard library.
+By enforcing UTC, it bypasses a lot of issues with the standard library.
 To do so, it sacrifices the ability to represent offset, zoned, and local datetimes.
 So in order to perform any timezone-aware operations, you need to convert
 to the standard library ``datetime`` first, which reintroduces the issues.

-Also, it appears to be unmaintained.

 DateType
 ~~~~~~~~